Beliefs and False Consensus Effect

 False Consensus Effect

 “False consensus effect is the tendency for individuals to see their own behavior choices and judgments as relatively common and appropriate to the existing circumstances, while viewing alternative responses as uncommon, deviant and inappropriate” (Jones, 2004 p.
 417-29).
 Another way to explain false consensus effect is to say that one holds the belief that the way they perceive something is the way that everyone else or most people perceive that same thing.
 A blanket term for false consensus effect is social projection.
-Which suggest that perceivers exaggerate or inflate the percentage of other people that hold their own beliefs, ideas, preferences, styles ect.
+Which suggest that people that preceive exaggerate or inflate the percentage of other people that hold their own beliefs, ideas, preferences, styles ect.
 (Karasawa, 2003).

 People have many different tastes and preferences but just because one group of people like veggie burgers does not mean that most people would prefer veggie burgers over beef burgers.
-In order to find out what the majority of people prefer in terms of veggie burgers and beef burgers many surveys and questionnaires would need to be completed by a very large amounts of people.
+In order to find out what the majority of people prefer in terms of veggie burgers and beef burgers many surveys and questionnaires would need to be completed by a very large amount of people.

 There has been research that shows that false consensus effect has an effect on people’s behavior.
 The research suggests that false consensus effect could possibly direct people to partake in potentially dangerous behaviors that are influenced by their associates or peers (Bauman, 2002 p.
 293-318).
 False consensus effects are developed individually as well as by the influences that shape and mold a person’s cognitive thought processes.
 What some research suggests is that when people are involved in groups that have an influence on the way that they behave and perceive to be the normal social activity some of them begin to think, act and behave like the people who they are influenced by (Bauman, 2002 p.
 293-318).

-According to (Bauman, 2002), this is how false consensus effect can affect behavior, “Seventh and eighth grade students who believed that fifty percent of their peers or adults smoked were significantly more likely to smoke.
+According to Bauman, this is how false consensus effect can affect behavior, “Seventh and eighth grade students who believed that fifty percent of their peers or adults smoked were significantly more likely to smoke.
 Furthermore, students in the seventh grade that didn’t smoke were more likely to start smoking in the ninth grade if they overestimated the prevalence of smoking within their peer group” (Bauman, 2002 p.
 293-318).

 False consensus effect is found to be more prevalent within people from in-groups compared to those from out-groups.
-One of the reason that more people are prone to be affected by false consensus effect within the in-group is because there is more social distance perceived in an out-group (Jones, 2004 p.417-29).
+One of the reasons that more people are prone to be affected by false consensus effect within the in-group is because there is more social distance perceived in an out-group (Jones, 2004 p.417-29).
 The fact that studies have shown that most peers believe that they are all alike show that these peers have a certain perceptions of social norms within the group that they are involved with.
-When people base their choices of what is popular within a group this has to do with their social perception.
+When people base their decisions and choices on what is popular within a group this has to do with their social perception.
 In effect social perception can lead people to experience the false consensus effect.

 People who belong to an in-group hold the same or similar belief systems.
 People within the in-groups are expected to hold these same or similar beliefs and views because they have a united relationship and have certain social roles within their in-group.
 It is the beliefs, behavior styles and preferences that the people within the in-groups share that set them apart from the out-groups that do not share the same beliefs that they do.
 (Karasawa, 2003 p.113-114).